rich5k/lab-1/README.md

 # Lab-1 Git Repository Seed

-This file is the template for the first lab in Ashesi Web Development 2020.
+This file is the template for my portfolio.

 ## Contents